Modelling High-Dimensional Categorical Data Using Nonconvex Fusion Penalties: Additional algorithmic details

 \subsection{Discretised algorithm}

 For very large-scale problems, speed can be improved if we only allow coefficients to take values in some fixed finite grid, rather than any real value.
 Below we describe how such an algorithm would approximately solve the univariate objective \eqref{eq:univarobjordered}.
+We will use the unconstrained objective as discussed in Section~\ref{sec:constraintremarks}.
 We would first fix $L$ grid points $\vartheta_1 < \cdots < \vartheta_L$, and then proceed as described in Algorithm~\ref{alg:discretealg}.

 This algorithm has the same basic structure to the approach we use in Section~\ref{sec:univariate} for computing the exact global optimum.
 The difference is that now, instead of as in \eqref{eq:fkfull}, we define $f_k$ in the following way: